Last Updated on by

 The Medifast Diet recommends that you eat every three hours to encourage your body to keep your metabolism high and avoid hunger.
 When you start to feel hungry this is when people start to slip up and eat unhealthy snacks.
 Dieters tend to enjoy this part of the diet because there is less time to feel hungry.
 Here are some of the best Medifast foods to eat when you feel hungry, and to obtain weight loss results while doing it.

-At the beginning of your Medifast Diet plan, you will remove all high carbohydrate vegetables, like corn and carrots, to help jump-start your weight loss.
+At the beginning of your Medifast Diet plan, you will remove all high carbohydrate vegetables, like corn and carrots, to help jump-start your weight loss goals.

 Over the past 20 years, people have had great success with the Medifast Diet.
 Several clinical research studies, including one from John Hopkins, found the Medifast Diet to be safe and help people quickly and safely lose weight by decreasing the number of calories they consume on a daily basis.